Who said moving has to be impossible?

 You should also spend time deciding what you’ll be responsible for packing and what you’ll be leaving for the movers.

 We suggest packing valuables, such as passports, important documentation, and jewelry, along with any fragile items, such as lamps or vases to ensure everything is safely protected.
 Some people elect to purchase a lockbox to help make the process easy, and secure.
+Follow these moving tips for a more efficient moving day

 How to Pack Various Household Items:

-Next, you should contact your moving company to confirm what items cannot be moved.
+Next, you should contact your company to confirm what items cannot be moved.
 This typically includes hazardous materials, perishables, plants, and animals.
 Once you understand what’s considered a non-negotiable item, it’s time to get organized and start cleaning.

 Unplugging, emptying, and cleaning all electrical appliances.